 The good news is that it’s a totally common and normal feeling to have that feeling.
+In fact, a recent LinkedIn survey found that 75% of working Americans say they experience the Sunday scaries.
 But even so, it can make you sad and stressed out — not a great way to set the tone for the week.

 The feeling is usually caused by having to say goodbye to the fun relaxing weekend and/or the realization that you need to face all of your upcoming responsibilities in the week ahead.

 What do Sunday scaries mean?

 If you experience Sunday scaries, that may be a sign there's a stressor at work that you haven't addressed, Dr. Sue Varma, clinical assistant professor of psychiatry at the NYU Langone, told NBC News in a May 21 segment.
 She added that Sunday scaries can sometimes feel like your heart racing, your palms sweating, waking up with a jolt of anxiety or struggling to fall asleep.